 Unsaturated Fats

-Molecules of unsaturated fats have at least one unsaturated carbon bond in the fatty acid chain, called a double bond.1 The double bond forms a “kink” or bend in the molecule, which causes the molecules to pack less tightly together.
-This is why unsaturated fats are liquid at room temperature.
-There are two types of unsaturated fats – monounsaturated and polyunsaturated.
-Monounsaturated fats have one unsaturated carbon bond or one double bond.12 Polyunsaturated fats have more than one double bond.13 A visual representation of the structures of monounsaturated and polyunsaturated fats is provided below.
-Omega-3 fatty acids (linolenic acid) and omega-6 fatty acids (alpha-linoleic acid) are both polyunsaturated fats.
-Dietary sources high in unsaturated fats include non-tropical plant-based oils, nuts, seeds, fish, and certain vegetables such as avocado.12-13
+There are two types of unsaturated fatty acids – monounsaturated and polyunsaturated.
+Monounsaturated fatty acids have one unsaturated carbon bond or one double bond.12 Polyunsaturated fatty acids have more than one double bond.13 A visual representation of the structures of monounsaturated and polyunsaturated fatty acids is provided below.
+Omega-3 fatty acids (linolenic acid) and omega-6 fatty acids (alpha-linoleic acid) are both polyunsaturated.
+Dietary sources high in unsaturated fats include non-tropical plant-based oils, nuts, seeds, fish, and certain vegetables such as avocados.12-13

 Summary of Evidence